 A healthy walk from St. Peter's Square stands San Paolo alla Regola, on the ground where St. Paul is believed to have first lived in Rome, under house arrest.
 It's a Baroque church, in a Franciscan style complete with faux marble -- beautiful but nowhere near ostentatious.
 It's a subtle reminder that our material goods should always be related to our mission.
 And while we may honor God with riches -- there is a magnificent bronze sculpture of Christ crucified -- what He is after is our faithfulness.

 The men of the Christian Life Movement who live there have caught on to this.
-So much so that they are consecrated laymen -- they

 Their chaplain, Fr.
 Jose Tola, says the pope is reminding us that "Jesus Christ must be the center of the Church's life."
 Would that Christians actually live this way!